Join the Conversation

 York County Libraries and Go York! celebrate their summer reading and physical activity program at Gifford Pinchot State Park in Warrington Township, Saturday, July 15, 2017.

 SummerQuest: Libraries Rock! and GO York!
-GO and Make Music! are both part of the program, running through Aug.
+GO and Make Music! are part of the program, running through Aug.
 19.

 Following this year's music theme, chosen by a national consortium of librarians across the country, YCL's summer activities — which drew about 12,000 participants in 2017 — are back for the 31st year.